For men navigating changes in sexual health and function

 Where This Category Stops

-And if the limiting factor is primarily stress, relationship dynamics, or psychological pressure, strengthening the body alone may not fully resolve the issue.
+And if the limiting factor is primarily stress, relationship dynamics, self-monitoring, or psychological pressure, strengthening the body alone may not fully resolve the issue.

 Tools Within This Category

 The approaches below target the physiological layer described above.
-Each affects a different piece of the picture and none of them work in isolation.
+Each affects a different piece of the picture, and none of them work in isolation.

 For many men, this increases reliability.
 The main differences between medications come down to timing and duration.